enyosolutions/nginx-vhost-admin/README.md

 # Nginx server admin

+Nginx server admin is a simple application to help you create and edit virtual hosts on your nginx installation.
+Deploy it on all your servers and use it to administrate data.

 ![nginx editor](./examples/homepage.png)

-this is a simple application to help you create and edit virtual hosts on your nginx installation.
-Deploy it on all your servers and use it to administrate data.

 ### Installaton